1930 Indianapolis 500: Rules changes and the "Junk" formula

 The 1930 race ushered in a series of substantially new engine rules and specifications.
 The allotted displacement was increased from 911/2 cu. in.
 (1.5 L) to 366 cu. in.
 (6.0 L).
 Superchargers were banned with the exception of two-cycle engines, and riding mechanics were made mandatory once again.
 In addition, the traditional mandate of a maximum 33-car field was lifted.
 This rules package would be in place through 1937.

 Contrary to popular belief, the rule changes were not made in response to the stock market crash of 1929.
 The rules package is sometimes referred to disparagingly as the "Junk Formula" or the "Junkyard," and a common misconception is that it was implemented in order to dumb down the cars and maintain full fields during the Great Depression.

-Speedway president Eddie Rickenbacker had decided to make the changes in order to lure back the passenger car manufacturers, and make the cars on the track more resemble those sold to the motoring public.
+Speedway president Eddie Rickenbacker sought to make the changes in order to lure back the passenger car manufacturers, and make the cars on the track more resemble those sold to the motoring public.
 Rickenbacker's desire was to move away from the supercharged, specialized racing machines that had taken over the Speedway through the 1920s.
 It was his vision at the time to bring the Speedway back to its origins and roots as a "proving ground" for the passenger car industry.
 Upon announcing the rule changes, he was quoted as saying, "Even a Model T can win."
 The rule changes were in fact being laid out as early as 1928, and were approved by the AAA Contest Board in early January 1929.